- Poly5235 (See other available formats)

 - Recommended Usage

 Each lot of this antibody is quality control tested by neutralizing the inhibited proliferation induced by recombinant human EGF (Cat.
 No. 585506) at 4 ng/mL on human epithelial A431 cells.
 ND50 range: 0.1 - 0.5 µg/mL.
+For western blotting, the suggested use of this reagent is 0.125 - 1.0 µg/mL.
+For immunohistochemistry on formalin-fixed paraffin-embedded tissue sections, a concentration range of 5.0 - 10.0 µg/mL is suggested.
 It is recommended that the reagent be titrated for optimal performance for each application.

 AB_2904433 (BioLegend Cat.
 No. 523503)

 - Growth factor

 Mammary gland cell, macrophage, gut epithelial cells, cells in the nervous system, kidney

 - EGF is a potent mitogen for many cells in culture, and in vivo, it induces the proliferation and differentiation of skin, cornea, lung, and trachea, among other tissues.
 Processing of pro EGF to mature EGF in different tissues is not equally efficient.
 The precursor is processed to mature EGF in the submaxillary gland, pancreas, small intestine, and mammary gland.
 In the submaxillary gland, EGF is fully processed, stored at secretory granules, and secreted in saliva.
 In kidney, EGF is present in unprocessed or intermediated forms on the cell surface.